-While the Vizio 2020 TVs won’t see store shelves until later this spring, we imagine a few of these refreshed models could land on our best TVs list alongside premium players like Samsung and LG.
+Better yet, the Vizio 2020 TVs are nearing launch, and we bet a few of these refreshed models could land on our best TVs list alongside premium players like Samsung and LG.
 We have the early details of every 4K smart TV and OLED set Vizio plans to bring to the table, plus a look at Vizio’s new voice remote, updated SmartCast 4.0 platform and new ProGaming Engine.

-Here's everything we know so far about the Vizio 2020 TV lineup.
+Here's everything we know about the Vizio 2020 TV lineup.

 Vizio goes OLED, unveils ProGaming Engine